intrepidza/loan_data_project/README.md

     $env:DAGSTER_HOME = Get-Location

-7) Run command:
+7) Unde the same 'dagster' folder, run command:

     dagster dev

-8) In web-browser:
+8) In a web-browser:
 - Navigate to: http://127.0.0.1:3000
 - Jobs > click ellipsis '...' next to '01_file_load_job' > Launch new run
 - Jobs > click ellipsis '...' next to '02_dbt_model_transformation_job' > Launch new run (confirm if prompted)